What Are Insider Threats and How to Combat Them?

 - Offers retailed reports of user activity and gives valuable insights about what sensitive data is being transferred where and by whom;

-- Can be easily scaled and has several deployment options depending on the existing infrastructure of the organization;
+- It is easy to scale and has several deployment options depending on the existing infrastructure of the organization;

 - It provides seamless integration with Active Directory (AD) and SIEM technology.